 After having a baby women always end up with a stretched out tummy and often look like they are three months pregnant.
 If you have recently been sent home from the hospital after giving birth please consult with your doctor before beginning a postpartum exercise routine.
 Most hospitals send new moms home with a exercise guide.
 Make sure you follow the guide that your hospital and doctor gave you if it has been less than three months since your baby was born.

-Once you have recovered from giving birth and your ob has told you that you are healthy enough to exercise you can incorporate this easy ab workout in your regular fitness routine to get your flat tummy back.
+Once you have recovered from giving birth and your ob has told you that you are healthy enough to exercise you can incorporate this easy ab workout in your regular fitness routine to flatten your mommy tummy.

 Approximately 30% of women who have given birth experience a separation of the abdominal muscles called diastasis recti.
 During pregnancy the two right and left sides of the rectus abdominis-the "six-pack" muscle-spreads apart at the body's midline, the linea alba.
 Normally this condition corrects itself after the baby is born but for some women this mommy belly stays with them for years after giving birth.

 How can you tell if you have diastasis recti?

 If you have this condition you will have to work extra hard to flatten your tummy.
 But this is correctable as long as you do the right abdominal exercises.

 To test for diastasis recti first lay down on your back with your knees bent and your feet flat on the floor.
 Relax your head and shoulders and place your fingers (palm facing you) just above your belly button.